 You might also consider installing an app that takes photos after repeated login attempts.
 Apps like Lockwatch, Third Eye, and Intruder Selfie will automatically snap a selfie after a specified number of login attempts.

-While these are generally more useful for discovering who, if anyone, is snooping on your phone, they can still help deter a thief.
+While these are generally more useful for discovering if anyone is snooping on your phone, they can still help deter a thief.
 Just the fact that the phone starts taking pictures while they try to log in could be enough to get them to discard the device.
 Plus, some of these apps tag images with a location, so you know roughly where your phone is at the time of a login attempt.
 This is handy if you’ve forgotten to enable a phone finder app.

 3. Use strong passwords

 It’s important to use different passwords for every account and not to save passwords in apps or web browsers.
 If you have trouble remembering a lot of passwords, you can consider using a password manager.
 Sticky Password and Dashlane are some good options with apps available for iOS and Android.
+Just make sure you set the password manager app to lock automatically after a short period of time.
+Otherwise, you could be leaving all of your passwords (and an accompanying account list) exposed to a thief.

 4. Set up automatic backups